 Beyond the benefits of supplemental training for one's job, professional development enhances an employee's value and ensures they remain relevant in their career field, said Steve Smith, founder and CEO of GrowthSource Coaching.
 Professional development can also involve an employee becoming certified in a field complementary to their current position.

-Certification is one way for staffers to demonstrate they can perform bigger and better things, upping their value to their employers and the workforce in general.
-[Read related article: Best Corporate Training and Development Certifications]
+Development certification is one way for staffers to demonstrate they can perform bigger and better things, upping their value to their employers and the workforce in general.

-"Becoming irrelevant is the fastest way to lose your job or, if [you own] a company, have your business decline," said Smith.
+"Becoming irrelevant is the fastest way to lose your job or, if [you own] a company, have your business decline," Smith said.

 Interesting, challenging and career-enhancing education is becoming an employee "expectation," said Hawter.
-Companies that don't invest in educational training programs for their staff run the risk of losing them to employers that do.
+Companies that don't invest in a culture that prioritizes educational training programs for their staff run the risk of losing them to employers that do.